Louis Weiss (producer): Silent films

 Most of the Weiss productions were never reviewed or copyrighted, apparently deliberately avoiding press attention.
 The only record of their existence is found in an occasional release chart, a few advertisements and surviving prints.
 Though most Poverty Row producers averaged a six-reel length, or about 60 minutes, Weiss continually tried to pare that down to five reels, lasting just over 50 minutes.

-A successful early Weiss film was The Revenge of Tarzan (1920), followed the next year by The Adventures of Tarzan.

 Like other smaller studios, the Weiss Brothers tried to compete with big-studio movies whenever possible.
+One favorite ploy was making films based on popular fictional characters.
+An early success was The Adventures of Tarzan (1921), a 15-chapter serial notable for casting the original screen Tarzan, Elmo Lincoln.
+In 1925 Weiss released a series of one-reel adaptations of famous literary works, including The Scarlet Letter, Macbeth, A Tale of Two Cities, Vanity Fair, Oliver Twist (as Fagin), and A Christmas Carol (as Scrooge).

-In 1926 Weiss signed former Hal Roach star Snub Pollard for a series of short comedies.
-These started as solo vehicles for Pollard, but soon devolved into imitations of the then-new comedy team of Laurel and Hardy, with Pollard in the sad-faced Laurel role and Marvin Loback as an approximation of Hardy.
-Although filmed on low budgets, the Pollard shorts were popular enough to continue into 1929, and they boosted the Weiss Brothers' standing among comedy producers.
-This marked a period of ambition and expansion for the Weiss Brothers.
-They signed a major star, the cross-eyed Mack Sennett comic Ben Turpin, to star in two-reel comedies; then hired circus acrobat Poodles Hanneford for a series of shorts; and added new series with comic characters Hairbreadth Harry (played by Earl Montgomery); Winnie Winkle (played by Ethelyn Gibson); and Izzie and Lizzie (played by Georgie Chapman and Bess True).
+The mid-1920s marked a period of ambition and expansion for the Weiss Brothers.
+They added new short-subject series with comic characters Hairbreadth Harry (played by Earl Montgomery); Winnie Winkle (played by Ethelyn Gibson); and Izzie and Lizzie (played by Georgie Chapman and Bess True).
+In May 1926 Weiss signed former Hal Roach star Snub Pollard for a series of short comedies.
+These started as solo vehicles for Pollard, but soon devolved into imitations of the then-new comedy team of Laurel and Hardy, with Pollard in the sad-faced Laurel role and Marvin Loback as an approximation of Hardy; Pollard was always billed as the solo star.
+The Pollard shorts, although filmed on low budgets, were popular enough to continue into 1929, and they boosted the Weiss Brothers' standing among comedy producers.
+Weiss then signed a major star, the cross-eyed Mack Sennett comic Ben Turpin, to star in two-reel comedies; then hired circus acrobat Poodles Hanneford for a series of shorts.
 These films were all released to theaters under the Artclass trademark ("The Sign of a Good Picture").

 The Weiss Brothers' advancing progress of the late 1920s came to a screeching halt with the coming of sound to motion pictures, and the stock market crash of 1929.
-The silent Weiss product had been cheap to begin with -- much of it photographed outdoors to avoid building sets -- and sound would only add to the expense.
-When much of the brothers' producing capital was wiped out by Wall Street, they could only afford to make occasional films themselves, and would acquire the already completed films of other shoestring producers.
+The silent Weiss product had been cheap to begin with—much of it photographed outdoors to avoid building sets—and sound would only add to the expense.
+Louis Weiss, not having access to any soundstages in Hollywood, made a deal with Lee de Forest to make talking short subjects at de Forest's small Phonofilm studio in New York.
+Three were completed (including two Snub Pollard comedies, without Loback) when much of the brothers' producing capital was wiped out by Wall Street.
+The Weiss Brothers suspended production indefinitely and canceled all contracts.
+Now they could only afford to release occasional films themselves—including a "sound" reissue of the 1925 reel Scrooge with synchronized music—and would acquire the already completed films of other shoestring producers.